jeffThompson/DesigningWithData/Assignments/Week02_TimeData.md

 * A [nice list of 11 ways to show time data](https://flowingdata.com/2010/01/07/11-ways-to-visualize-changes-over-time-a-guide/) from Flowing Data

 ### PROJECTS SHOWN
+All images are in this week's `Images` folder, if you want to take a look again.

 * An interesting set of line charts from [the New York Times on NFL touchdown passes](https://www.nytimes.com/interactive/2014/10/19/upshot/peyton-manning-breaks-touchdown-passing-record.html) (interesting even if you don't care about sports)
 * Another from the New York Times, showing a [model of how people vote based on the year they were born](https://www.nytimes.com/interactive/2014/07/08/upshot/how-the-year-you-were-born-influences-your-politics.html) – especially interesting how all the data is shown at once, but is highlighted for specific data streams
 * [Google NGram viewer](https://books.google.com/ngrams), which lets you search for trends in word use over time